Fayette Historic State Park - Garden, Michigan - Fall Colors

 Camping

-With large state and national forests, the Upper Peninsula is well equipped for camping.
+With large state and national forests, the Upper Peninsula is well-equipped for camping.
 Whether you want to rent a tent, RV campsite, or cabin, you’ll find stunning locations throughout.
 Many of the campgrounds, especially the rustic ones, are ideal for viewing the northern lights.

 Consider these destinations for your Upper Peninsula fall camping adventure: